What is the Sutton Selective Eligibility Test (SET)?

 - Wallington County Grammar School

 - Nonsuch High School for Girls

-The test consists of a Maths and English paper, both lasting about 45 minutes.
+The test consists of a Maths and English paper, both lasting between 40 – 50 minutes.
 Both are multiple-choice, and candidates must mark answers on separate answer sheets.
 The Maths and English skills and topics your child needs to practise are similar to other 11+ exams, but the SET has a unique style and structure which you should familiarise your child with if you plan on applying to one of the six schools above.
 These schools are highly competitive, so your child will need to score highly in the SET to get through to the second stage.

-If your child passes the SET, they will be invited to sit a second-round exam in October.
+If your child passes the SET, they will be invited to sit a second-round exam a couple weeks after the first exam.
 The exception to this is Greenshaw High School which does not have a second-round exam this year, so they will offer places based solely on children’s results in the SET.
 Make sure you check individual schools’ websites for the dates of their second-round exams and their admissions criteria.

 Year 6 students sit the test in September.
 Registration opens earlier in the year, so make sure you check the websites of your schools of choice so that you do not miss the deadline.